yu55/notes/1Z0-809/Rules.md

       * `ObjectInput`
         * `ObjectInputStream`
   * Serialization/deserialization
     * If an object is being deserialized, that means the class of that object implements Serializable.
 Therefore, its constructor will never be called.
-However, constructor for the super class may be invoked if the super class does not implement serializable interface.
+However, constructor for the super class may be invoked if the super class does not implement serializable interface (The no-argument constructor of only the first non-serializable super class is invoked.
+This constructor may internally invoke any constructor of its super class).
+    * Multiple copies of an object may be added to a stream.
 * NIO2
   * `Path.subpath(int beginIndex, int endIndex)`
     * Indexing starts from 0